ibm-cloud-docs/vpc/vsi_is_dedicated_hosts_instances.md

 You can create one or more dedicated groups with dedicated hosts in your {{site.data.keyword.vpc_short}} by using the {{site.data.keyword.cloud_notm}} console.
 {:shortdesc}

 Dedicated hosts are only available to accounts with special approval to preview this beta feature.
-Contact your IBM Sales representative if you are interested in getting access.
 {:beta}

 ## Dedicated hosts